Touch-E/TouchE-Plugin/README.md

 ```

+## Screen Navigation

+`TouchEPlugin` supports navigation to various screens in your app, such as movie details, cart, and profile screens.

-## Navigation to Movie Details Screen
+## Navigate to Movie Details Screen

 ```
 val intent = Intent(this, MovieDetailActivity::class.java)